View Matthew Damiano's Obituary on scrantontimes.com and share memories

 Matthew M. Damiano (Grader Guy) of Nicholson died Thursday at home.
 His wife is Irene Bubacz Damiano and they would have been married 17 years on Sept.
 6.

-Born in Taylor, he was the son of the late Romayne Schwab Damiano and the late Martin R. Damiano.
+Born in Taylor, he was the son of Romayne Schwab Damiano and the late Martin R. Damiano.
 He was employed as a heavy equipment operator for Overfield Twp. and was a member and cantor of St. Patrick Church in Nicholson.
-He was a 1973 graduate of Old Forge High School.
+He was a 1972 graduate of Old Forge High School.
 He formerly trained and drove harness horses.
-He was also a member of the Endless Mountain Antique Power Association and he loved driving the road grader.
+He was also a member of the Endless Mountains Antique Power Association and he loved driving the road grader.

 Matthew is also survived by three sisters, Joan Kane, Linda Damiano, and Karen Stahler and husband, Terry; three brothers, Robert Damiano and wife, Sarah; and Jeffrey and Thomas Damiano; and two nieces, Kate and Ryen Stahler.